simonbatzner/electron-density/README.md

 ## Overview of Code

-Interested readers should visit the GitHub repo of our project, in which we document various
+Interested readers should visit the GitHub repo of our project, in which we document various ways to reproduce the datasets and analysis yourself in the 'start_here' folder.

+You will need some of the following:

+1. A local installation of the Quantum ESPRESSO package.

+Optionally,